 - Missing Credits for Artists - Contributing artists like photographers, videographers, etc. don’t have any way to be automatically credited for their work and have to be manually entered in each post, resulting in inconsistent designs and credits on each post page

-Given the wide variety of scenarios possible for a post (one main author with three assistant authors, two main authors with artist credits, twelve main equal authors, etc.), we provided 3 solutions:
+Given the wide variety of scenarios possible for a post (one main author with three assistant authors, two main authors with artist credits, twelve main equal authors, etc.), we provided post page and accompanying card solutions for the 3 main scenarios: